JackieAnxis/pattern-aware-reordering/README.md

 3. Run `./draw-metrics.html` (require a localhost, e.g., `python3 -m http.server xxxx`) to see the charts.

-4. TODO: To explore our results, you can open `/visualization/???`
+4. To explore our results, you can open `./visualization.html` with a localhost.

 ### Experiment 3: User Study